anya2041/anya2041.github.io/_posts/2025-06-11-are-we-all morally-evil.md

 But for Singer, charity is not supererogatory.
 It’s a duty.
 Choosing *not* to help when we easily can is not neutral—it’s wrong.

+---

+## The Strong and Weak Versions

+Singer presents two versions of his principle:

+- **Strong version**: We must give until we reach the point of marginal utility—until giving more would cause us as much suffering as we prevent.
+- **Weak version**: We must give as long as we do not sacrifice anything morally significant.

+Either way, the conclusion is powerful: *luxury in the face of suffering is immoral*.

+---

+## Real-Life Implications (and Discomfort)

+Singer’s ideas are compelling—but deeply uncomfortable.
+I think about my daily spending habits: an iced coffee, a new book, a cab ride.
+According to Singer, those funds could have saved lives.

+And he’s not wrong.
+That's what makes the argument so haunting.
+It’s logically consistent, emotionally unsettling, and practically radical.

+---

+## Objections and Singer’s Replies

+Some common objections Singer responds to:

+- **“It’s too demanding!”**
+  Yes, it is.
+But Singer says that discomfort with the conclusion doesn’t make the argument false.

+- **“What about governments and others who should be helping?”**
+  True, but the fact that others fail to act doesn’t absolve us of our personal responsibilities.

+- **“It won’t solve the whole problem.”**
+  Perhaps not.
+But saving one life still matters.
+Just as pulling one child out of a pond does.

+---

+## Final Thoughts

+Singer’s argument challenges the moral comfort zone of affluent individuals in capitalist societies.
+It asks: *How much of what we do is really ethical when others are suffering unnecessarily?*

+To be honest, I don’t know if I can live by Singer’s radical standard.
+But I do know that reading his work shifted something in me.
+It reframed charity—not as generosity, but as responsibility.

+Maybe that’s the first step: to stop seeing donations as a favor, and start seeing them as our moral due.

+---

+> “If it is in your power to prevent something bad from happening, without sacrificing anything of comparable moral importance, it is wrong not to do so.”
+> —Peter Singer

+---